arvind632/login-and-register-API-with-Node-js-and-mysql/README.md

-# login-and-register-api
+# login-and-register-api in Node Js
-Clone the repo and npm install connect db and create a table
+Clone the repo and npm install <br/>
+connect db and create a table
 CREATE TABLE `users` (
  `id` int(11) NOT NULL AUTO_INCREMENT,